zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ---

-# How to Bulk Fix and Convert Broken Textures WITHOUT LtMAO
+# How to Bulk Fix WITHOUT LtMAO

 > You will need both [tex2dds](https://github.com/Morilli/Ritoddstex/releases) by Morilli and [texconv](https://github.com/microsoft/DirectXTex/releases) by Microsoft.
 These are both small CLI utilities.
 It is recommended to install both of these to a folder you remember, such as "League Mod Tools".
 {.is-info}